Short Term Disability

 The diagram above shows the three classifications used to group STD claims:

-LTD Claim – This classification indicates that the analytics suggest this claim is serious and could become an LTD claim.
+Long Term Claim – This classification indicates that the analytics suggest this claim is serious and could become an LTD claim.
 The recommendation is therefore to manage the claim as if it were an LTD already, and apply all the interventions available to achieve a return to work.

-Do Not Touch – This classification is for a claim that is on track for a return to work and for this diagnosis, and for a claimant in this situation, it is still within the expected return to work time.
+Fast Path – This classification is for a claim that is on track for a return to work and for this diagnosis, and for a claimant in this situation, it is still within the expected return to work time.
 Therefore, no resources should be invested in this claim, it is ok.
 The claim should be placed on auto-pay for a period suggested by the analytics, or paid and closed.

 Active Management – This is for a claim that was previously in the “Do Not Touch Category” but has now gone beyond that normal return to work time.
 The assumption is that there must be a complicating factor, and the claims needs further investigation and active management from here on.